-Also prescribed by regulatory order, the Group collects fuel surcharges or provides fuel rebates from time to time which are applied against deferred fuel cost account balances.
+Also prescribed by regulatory order, the Group collects fuel surcharges or provides fuel rebates from time to time, which are applied against deferred fuel cost account balances.

-During the year ended March 31, 2021, the amount payable to the Province in relation to fuel cost differences was \$0.2 million (March 31, 2020: \$nil).
+During the year ended March 31, 2022, the amount receivable from the Province in relation to fuel cost differences was less than \$0.1 million (March 31, 2021: the amount payable to the Province was \$0.2 million).